 Today I am sharing all the scoop on our favorite island getaway spot!
 I haven’t done a travel post in awhile, and this cold weather is making me long for the beach!
 How about you?
 I think one of the best things about the empty nest is the freedom to get away with without being tied to the kids’ school schedules.
 Not only does this provide flexibility, but it can also provide significant savings as you take advantage of off-season discounts and packages.
 This island paradise is easy to get to, and you don’t even need a passport.
 It’s the perfect fit for affordability, amenities, and adventure, and the perfect locale for a girlfriend gathering, a romantic rendezvous, or even a family reunion.
 I’m going to fill you in on exactly where to stay, eat, and play!
 Are you ready for all the details on our special spot?

-It is Casa Ybel Resort on beautiful Sanibel Island.
+It’s Casa Ybel Resort on beautiful Sanibel Island!
 Sanibel is an island located on southwest Florida’s Gulf Coast just west of Fort Myers, Florida, just north of Naples and south of Tampa.
 USA Today rated Sanibel as one of the “Top 10 Best Florida Beach Towns.”
 The island, along with its sister island, Captiva, features 15 miles of beaches, 25 miles of bike paths, 50 types of fish, 230 species of birds, 250 types of shells and zero traffic lights.

-The island, known for its white sand beaches, is a paradise for those who enjoy sea shells and is the home of The Bailey-Matthews National Shell Museum – the only museum in the U.S. solely devoted to shells.
+The island, known for its white sand beaches, is a paradise for those who enjoy seashells and is the home of The Bailey-Matthews National Shell Museum — the only museum in the U.S. solely devoted to shells.
 Two-thirds of Sanibel Island is made up of the J.N.
 “Ding” Darling National Wildlife Refuge, giving the island a natural, non-touristy vibe.
+There are no stoplights, no buildings over two stories tall, and 25-miles of paved bike paths that meander throughout the island.
 There are direct flights on several major airlines to Fort Myers Southwest Florida International Airport, and the island is about a 45-minute drive from the airport.

-Casa Ybel Resort, features 114 Gulf-front suites, with updated kitchens and incredible views from screened porches.
-The resort is set on 23 acres and features a Gulf-side pool, multiple tennis courts (along with an on-site Pro), beach volleyball and shuffleboard courts and award-winning dining at the lovely Thistle Lodge restaurant.
+Our condo is at Casa Ybel Resort.
+We bought here because the resort has all Gulf-front suites (114, to be exact!), with updated kitchens and incredible views from screened porches.
+It’s set on 23 acres and features a Gulf-side pool, multiple tennis courts (along with an on-site Pro), beach volleyball and shuffleboard courts and award-winning dining at the lovely Thistle Lodge restaurant.
 Casa Ybel Resort was named one of the “Best Places to Stay in the World” by Conde Nast Traveler and named a “Best Florida Weekend Getaway” by Trips to Discover.
 One and two bedroom suites are available, and prices vary according to the season.
-The island itself tends to get crowded with “Snow Birds” (Northerners who are seeking to escape the winter weather) November through March.
+The island itself tends to get crowded with “Snow Birds” (Northerners who are seeking to escape the winter weather) from November through March.
 We think the best time to go is April or October – when prices drop, crowds are down, schools are still in session, and the high temperatures are in the upper 70’s and low 80’s.
 For a closer look, check out the resort’s live beach webcam.

 We stopped half-way through our bike ride for lunch at Gramma Dot’s, located right on the waterfront at the Sanibel Marina.
-This waterfront dive is big with the locals.
+This waterfront dive is big with the locals and we always order the mesquite grilled grouper sandwich.
 For fine dining, you’ll want to check out Thistle Lodge, the award-winning beachfront restaurant right at Casa Ybel Resort.

 Besides Gramma Dot’s, head on over to RC Otter’s on nearby Captiva Island.
 Captiva is more built-up than Sanibel, so in general, we don’t go over there very often, but this feet-in-the-sand restaurant has atmosphere to spare and live music every night.
 The food is fantastic!